Inderøy Municipality

 Inderøy is a municipality in Trøndelag county, Norway.
 It is part of the Innherad region.
 The administrative centre of the municipality is the village of Straumen.
-Other villages include Framverran, Gangstadhaugen, Hylla, Kjerknesvågen, Kjerringvik, Røra, Sakshaug, Sandvollan, Småland, Trongsundet, Utøy, Vangshylla, and Venneshamn.
+Other villages include Framverran, Gangstadhaugen, Hylla, Kjerknesvågen, Kjerringvika, Røra, Sakshaug, Sandvollan, Småland, Trongsundet, Utøya, Vangshylla, and Venneshamn.
 The municipality is primarily an agricultural community, but also has some industry.

-The 366 km2 municipality is the 246th largest by area out of the 356 municipalities in Norway.
-Inderøy is the 146th most populous municipality in Norway with a population of 6,794.
-The municipality's population density is 19 PD/km2 and its population has increased by 1.7% over the previous 10-year period.
+The 366 km2 municipality is the 247th largest by area out of the 357 municipalities in Norway.
+Inderøy Municipality is the 147th most populous municipality in Norway with a population of 6,938.
+The municipality's population density is 19 PD/km2 and its population has increased by 3.2% over the previous 10-year period.

 General information

-Inderøy was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1907, the municipality was divided into three municipalities: Røra (population: 866) in the southeast, Hustad (population: 732) in the north, and Inderøy (population: 2,976) in the west.
+The parish of Inderøy was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+On 1 January 1907, the municipality was divided into three municipalities: Røra Municipality (population: 866) in the southeast, Hustad Municipality (population: 732) in the north, and Inderøy Municipality (population: 2,976) in the west.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, the three neighboring municipalities of Røra (population: 1,003), Sandvollan (population: 750), and Inderøy (population: 3,194) to form a new, larger municipality of Inderøy.
-On 1 January 2012, the neighboring municipality of Mosvik was merged into Inderøy.
+On 1 January 1962, the three neighboring municipalities of Røra Municipality (population: 1,003), Sandvollan Municipality (population: 750), and Inderøy Municipality (population: 3,194) to form a new, larger Inderøy Municipality.

+On 1 January 2012, the neighboring Mosvik Municipality was merged into Inderøy.
 This added about 800 more residents to the municipality, bringing the total population to 6,716 people.
 On 1 January 2018, the municipality switched from the old Nord-Trøndelag county to the new Trøndelag county.